How to book a course?

 • Must be CE marked

-• Must be tailored to the individual user
+• Should be tailored to the individual user

 • Must be adapted to the work